-A Columbia truck accident attorney with Auger & Auger can be on the scene of your accident quickly.
+A Columbia truck accident attorney with Auger & Auger can quickly be on the scene of your accident.
 When you have been injured, an investigation conducted by someone firmly in your corner is crucial.
 You are entitled to compensation as a victim, but your attorney will need to be able to prove several elements during your case.
 The more evidence we can gather, the better equipped we are to represent you successfully.

-The Centers for Disease Control and Prevention (CDC) estimate that 6,000 fatal crashes each year may be caused by fatigued drivers.
+The Centers for Disease Control and Prevention (CDC) estimate that 6,000 fatal crashes each year may be caused by tired drivers.
 They also say that commercial drivers are one of the groups most likely to drive drowsy.
 Sleepiness behind the wheel has been shown to have the same effects as alcohol:

 For example, a trucker may be placed in a situation that requires them to avoid a collision.
 If they are dealing with a lack of sleep, they may not be fast enough on the brakes or even notice the hazard in time for a quick reaction.
 People can die when a truck driver doesn’t react in time to prevent a wreck.

 Drivers are legally obligated to abide by these regulations and they are also urged to demonstrate common sense.
 Frequent yawning or blinking, zoning out, and drifting from the lane of travel are all signs of fatigue.
 When a trucker notices these things, they cannot push on safely — it’s time to take a break.
-Everyone has their own remedy for waking up, from caffeine to cold air, but there is no remedy as effective as sleep.
+Everyone has their own remedy for waking up, from caffeine to cold air, but no remedy is as effective as sleep.

 At Auger & Auger, we believe in our clients and treat them with the care and respect they deserve.
 Part of this is our zero-fee guarantee.
 It is our promise to you that you won’t owe us a cent unless we win your case.
 A lawyer’s cost should never prevent you from seeking the representation that can change your life.

 Call (803) 470-5298 today for your free consultation, with no fees due until recovery!